mattyfanyq-lang/Manual-Line-Extraction/README.md

 # Manual Line Extraction & Coordinate Conversion

-The objective of this project is to develop a workflow for manually tracing line data and converting it into pixel coordinates that can be accurately overlaid onto the original schematic.
+The objective of this project is to develop a workflow to manually extract lines by tracing and converting line data into pixel coordinates that can be accurately overlaid onto the original schematic.

-QGIS is selected as the tracing software because, while it does not directly output pixel coordinates for traced lines, its exported CRS coordinates remain anchored to the overall dimensions of the schematic.
-This preserves each traced line’s position relative to the entire schematic.
+QGIS is selected as the tracing software because, while it does not directly output pixel coordinates for traced lines, its exported CRS coordinates remain anchored relative to the overall dimensions of the schematic.
 Inkscape, on the other hand, produces vector layers whose coordinate system is constrained to the minimal bounding area of the path itself.
 As a result, these paths cannot be accurately mapped back to the complete schematic without additional context.

-The central challenge of this project is therefore converting QGIS-exported CRS coordinates into image pixel coordinates without losing spatial accuracy.
+The central challenge of this project is therefore converting QGIS-exported CRS coordinates into schematic pixel coordinates without losing spatial accuracy.
 This repository addresses that challenge by deriving and applying an affine transformation matrix to map GIS space into pixel space consistently.

 ---